Washington Wizards Logo

 Baltimore Bullets Logo 1969-1971

-In this version, the designers changed the palette of the logo.
-They removed the orange color, made the word “bullets” blue and “BALTIMORE” blue.
-The artists repainted the basketball yellow.
+In this version, designers changed the logo’s palette.
+They removed the orange color and made the words “bullets” blue and “BALTIMORE” light blue.
+Artists repainted the basketball yellow.

 1971 – 1972